WebSocket Communication Protocol

 Hello

-- Sent by client after connection to inform server of basic parameters.
+- Sent by the client after a successful connection to inform the server of basic parameters.

 - Example: